-Brooks Rehabilitation recently opened University Crossing, a new 111-bed skilled nursing facility.
+In 2016, Brooks Rehabilitation opened University Crossing, a new 111-bed skilled nursing facility.
 The three-story, approximately 82,000-square-foot building specializes in neurological conditions and includes two specialty units: a 12-bed unit for patients requiring a ventilator and a 10-bed brain injury unit.
 University Crossing is located at the intersection of Beach and University boulevards and serves short- and long-term patients.

 The addition of St. Vincent's Medical Center Clay County, a \$110 million facility, has added approximately 700 jobs to the region and provided more accessible health care to those living in Clay County.
 The new hospital continues to expand and impact the economic growth in Northeast Florida.
-A new patient tower opened in 2016, bringing more than 100 jobs to the area.
+A patient tower opened in 2016, bringing more than 100 jobs to the area.
 The \$33.1 million project added 30 inpatient beds, 13 treatment rooms in the ER, in addition to maternity and women's services.

-UF Health opened the first phase of UF Health North in February 2015.
-The new 210,000-square-foot, six-story outpatient medical complex consists of a 28-bed emergency room, a medical office building in addition to more than 20 specialty services.
-Construction has already begun on the second phase of UF Health North, which will include a 92-bed inpatient hospital.
+UF Health opened the first phase of UF Health North in 2015.
+The 210,000-square-foot, six-story outpatient medical complex consists of a 28-bed emergency room, a medical office building in addition to more than 20 specialty services.
+UF Health broke ground on the project in 2013.
+The second phase of UF Health North opened in June 2017 and includes a 92-bed inpatient hospital.
 The population has been steadily increasing in this area and is expected to increase by 10 percent in the next five years, according to the UF Health Jacksonville website.
 The new state-of-the-art hospital will fill the medical needs of the growing population in northern Duval and Nassau counties.
 UF Health North is expected to have an ongoing positive impact on the local economy through the creation of approximately 350 new jobs.
 The campus is adjacent to River City Marketplace, one of the busiest shopping centers on the Northside of Jacksonville.